Old Kerosene Store: History

 The site and building were vested in the City of Fremantle in 1982 and restored as part of the Commonwealth-funded Arthur Head Bicentennial Project in 1986–87.

 Heritage value

-The Old Kerosene Store is classified by the National Trust of Australia (WA) with the following statement of significance: "A good example of an early colonial building and one of the few remaining buildings of its type in WA.
-Along with the Round House and the Government Stores, the buildings form an interesting group."
+The Old Kerosene Store is classified by the National Trust of Australia (WA) with the following statement of significance:

 The building was given an interim listing on the State Register of Heritage Places by the Heritage Council of Western Australia on 20 November 1992.
 It is also listed on the City of Fremantle's Municipal Heritage List.